A strong content marketing strategy requires you to post content frequently on all of your platforms and social media channels.

 What is Curated Content?

-The simple definition of what is curated content is that it is the process of selecting content from other sources to share on your channels.
+The simple definition of curated content is that it is the process of selecting content from other sources to share on your channels.

 That includes the process of searching, discovering, gathering, organizing, and presenting that content to your audiences.